The-Batman-Code/Project-3-ChatGPT-Whatsapp-Automation/readme.md

 ### Solution -
 1. SSH into your Google Cloud VM from GCP Console
 2. Let's set the password for the user we are currently using.
 In Google Cloud username is your email without the @gmail.com part.
 Set password for this user using the command.
-Replace the word username with your username -
+Replace the word user_name with your username -
 ```
-sudo passwd username
+sudo passwd user_name
 ```
 3. Set the password.
 Well done✌️
 4. Now let's add your user in the list of sudoers.
 Become the root user by entering the following command -